sudeepraja/Model-Free-Episodic-Control/README.md

 # Model-Free-Episodic-Control
-Implimentation of the Model Free Episodic Control paper by Deep Mind : http://arxiv.org/abs/1606.04460
+Implementation of the Model Free Episodic Control paper by Deep Mind : http://arxiv.org/abs/1606.04460

 #Introduction
-This is an implimentation of Episodic Control Agent.
+This is an implementation of Episodic Control Agent.
 The implementation is a modification of of [ShibiHe/Model-Free-Episodic-Control
 ](https://github.com/ShibiHe/Model-Free-Episodic-Control).

 #Dependencies